headlinehubtech/headlinehub/README.md

 ## Licensing

-The HeadlineHub app comes with a [PolyForm-Free-Trial](https://polyformproject.org/licenses/free-trial/1.0.0/) license that can be upgraded to a [PolyForm-Perimeter](https://polyformproject.org/licenses/perimeter/1.0.1/) license.
+The HeadlineHub app includes a [PolyForm-Free-Trial](https://polyformproject.org/licenses/free-trial/1.0.0/) license that can be upgraded to a [PolyForm-Perimeter](https://polyformproject.org/licenses/perimeter/1.0.1/) license.

 ### PolyForm-Free-Trial License Summary

-The code is for evaluation only.
-Feel free to use it for 32 days.
-After that, any type of usage is prohibited unless you purchase a [PolyForm-Perimeter](https://polyformproject.org/licenses/perimeter/1.0.1/) license.
+This evaluation license grants **32 days** of use and modification to assess the code's functionality.
+Continued use beyond the evaluation period requires the purchase of a [PolyForm-Perimeter](https://polyformproject.org/licenses/perimeter/1.0.1/) license.

 ### PolyForm-Perimeter License Summary

-Allows **unlimited** use, modification, and distribution , as long as the **source code itself** is not published for a fee or at no cost.
+This license permits **unlimited** use, modification, and distribution, provided that the source code itself is not distributed, whether for a fee or at no cost.

 ### Do you need to purchase separate licenses for the HeadlineHub App, API, and Dashboard?
 No, a single license covers all three of them.

 ## Do you have another question?
 Feel free to ask [here](https://github.com/headlinehub/app/issues) and our team will be happy to help.